RhetTbull/osxphotos/README.rst

 Installation
 ------------

-If you are new to python and just want to use the command line application, I recommend you to install using pipx.
+If you just want to use the command line application, I recommend you to install using pipx.
 See other advanced options below.

 Installation using pipx
 ^^^^^^^^^^^^^^^^^^^^^^^